AIObjectives/tttc-light-js/README.md

 - Install the project requirements by running `pip install -r requirements.txt`
 - You can test to see if it worked by running `fastapi dev main.py` and see if the server spins up.

-### Configure your environment via .env files
+### env files

 You will need to add two .env files, one in `express-server` and one in `next-client`.
 You can find example .env files at the root of those directories.

 #### express-server/.env

-Encode your google credentials using the service account key you downloaded earlier by running the command `base64 -i ./google-credentials.json`
+Encode your Google Credentials using the service account key you downloaded earlier by running the command `base64 -i ./google-credentials.json`

 ```
 export OPENAI_API_KEY=